mvitez/thnets/README.md

 Requirements for test: libpng and libjpeg
 Check the OPENBLAS directory in the Makefile or make and install OpenBLAS-stripped first Check the CUDA and CUDNN directories in the Makefile if using CUDNN.
-Make with "make"
+Make with "make".
-Install with "(sudo) make install"
+Install with "(sudo) make install".
 Make options are:
    * *DEBUG* 0 is off, 1 is on
    * *MEMORYDEBUG* 0 checks memory leaks, 1 generates full dump of allocations in memdump.txt